 Experience the different and unique culture of the people of Ghana through the CIE Summer Programme at the University of Cape Coast.
 As part of the programme, you will gain a broad appreciation of the traditions, values, and the deep-seated culture of the people of Ghana through course work, field trips and other extra-curricular activities.
-Explore the various Ghanaian traditional art forms, the history of slavery in Ghana and its impact, the various traditional and contemporary music and dance forms, the role of women in the socio-political development of the country and other intriguing issues facing Ghana and Africa on the whole.
+Explore the various Ghanaian traditional art forms, culture and other intriguing issues facing Ghana and Africa on the whole.

 The programme will run for six (6) weeks throughout the summer.
 Courses are taught by well-qualified Ghanaian faculty from the University of Cape Coast, most of whom have international experience.
 Students will earn 4 credits per course (subject to final approval from the home institution).
 The contact hours for each course are 16 hours for the 6-week programme.
 Students will receive certificates at the end of the programme.

 This programme is open to any interested individual who would want to gain an understanding of the Ghanaian culture.
 Download the application form, complete and submit a copy of it, along with all other required documents stated on the form, to firstname.lastname@example.org

 To be decided soon